rckasa/awstransformation/aws-auto-remediate-fsbp-securityhub/README.md

 # Automated, Real Time Remediations for Foundational Security Benchmarks using AWS Security Hub

-AWS provides built-in automated detection of PCI violations via 2 distinct mechanisms - AWS Config Rules or via AWS Security Hub ( that internally leverages Config).
+AWS provides built-in automated detection of Foundational Security violations via 2 distinct mechanisms - AWS Config Rules or via AWS Security Hub ( that internally leverages Config).
 However, there's no built-in support for remediations.

-These templates provide real time and automated remediations for each of the PCI-DSS benchmarks by providing a fully automated integration of AWS Security Hub Custom Actions and AWS Systems Manager automation documents.
+These templates provide real time and automated remediations for each of the Foundational Security benchmarks by providing a fully automated integration of AWS Security Hub Custom Actions and AWS Systems Manager automation documents.

 ## How it Works